Cooops/Comp-Sci-Fundamentals/README.md

 # **Computer Science Fundamentals** (work in progress)

-This will serve as a repository for publically measuring my progress both learning and brushing up on Computer Science fundamentals.
+This will serve as a repository for publicly measuring my progress both learning and brushing up on Computer Science fundamentals.

 ## Synopsis

 I want to improve my fundamental knowledge over the course of the next 6-12 months, rounding out any core Computer Science (see Task List below for specifics) related information I am lacking.
 This will be a long-term venture with plenty of notes, videos, articles, and of course code samples along the way.
-I will start out coding in Python, but will likely blend in C-related langauges down the line.
+I will start out coding in Python, but will likely blend in C-related languages down the line.

 I am doing this for myself first and foremost; not anyone else.

-> "Learning is not attended by chance, it must be sought for with ardor and dilligence." - Abigail Adams
+> "Learning is not attended by chance, it must be sought for with ardor and diligence." - Abigail Adams

 ## Inspiration (videos & text)